Fast solution of Sylvester-structured systems for spatial source separation of the Cosmic Microwave Background: Evaluation and Application

 The results in terms of accuracy and running time of our Sylvester approach Algorithm \ref{alg:Sylvester} and the approach from \cite{kohller}, (i.e., Algorithm \ref{alg:big-small-Kohler}) are shown in \Cref{table:sparse-dense-comparisons} a and b, respectively.
 The Sparse-Dense method shows significant advantages in accuracy with a comparable running time.
-However, the memory required to construct the problem in bigger sizes of the Planck data is prohibitively large, thus making it impractical to evaluate this method.

-In Step 5 of Algorithm 1, the solution of the smaller Sylvester system (solving for $\hat{X}_{i}$) requires the complete representation of the large, sparse matrix $H$.
-Therefore, when the size of the problem gets larger, we cannot construct the systems.
-Addressing this problem is out of the scope of our paper.
-In comparison, our method is proven to be efficient, even for the full size of the Planck dataset.
+However, we observed that for larger Planck data sizes, the solve time for Algorithm \ref{alg:big-small-Kohler} grew quadratically.
+Further investigation revealed that unlike for the problems discussed in \cite{kohller}, the SuperLU inner linear solver was not effective at reducing solve time growth rate.
+We note that we did try different sparse direct solvers (UMFPACK, SuperLU) and an iterative method (Conjugate Gradient), all within the scipy Python library.
+The SuperLU solver proved to be the most \emph{efficient} and accurate one for our specific data.
+We tried multiple approaches with this code to reduce the growth in run-time, but the growth in runtime remained quadratic.
+Further investigation of this issue is out of the scope of our paper.
+In comparison, our method is demonstrated to be efficient, even for the full size of the Planck dataset.